 The Missile Defense Agency taps Draper for precision targeting and missile avionics development

-CAMBRIDGE, MA—The U.S. Missile Defense Agency has awarded Draper a $36.9 million contract to perform technical and analytical services in support of the Agency’s efforts to evaluate, maturate, integrate and test guidance, navigation and control technologies.
+CAMBRIDGE, MA—The U.S. Missile Defense Agency has awarded Draper a $36.9 million contract to perform technical and analytical services in support of the Agency’s efforts to evaluate, mature, integrate and test guidance, navigation and control technologies.

-Under the contract, Draper will focus its work on sensors, modeling and simulation, radiation hardening, survivability, precision targeting and missile avionics development.
-The work will primarily be performed in Huntsville, Alabama and Cambridge, Massachusetts.
+Under the contract, Draper will focus its work on sensors, modeling and simulation, radiation harden-ing, survivability, precision targeting and missile avionics development.
+The work will be performed primarily in Huntsville, Alabama, and Cambridge, Massachusetts.

 Draper has supported the U.S. military’s strategic mission for more than 75 years.
-A primary focus of Draper’s programs has been the development and early application of advanced guidance, navigation, and control (GN&C) technologies to meet the U.S. Department of Defense’s and NASA’s needs.
+A primary focus of Draper’s programs has been the development and early application of advanced guidance, navigation and control (GN&C) technologies to meet the U.S. Department of Defense’s and NASA’s needs.
 Draper contributed to the development of inertial sensors, software and other systems for the GN&C of commercial and military aircraft, submarines, strategic and tactical missiles, spacecraft and unmanned vehicles.